-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: You do not pay the emergency room Francished by a marridan avalified to francish visit cost share if you are admitted to the same hospital within 24 hours for Furnished by a provider qualified to furnish marganey services, and the same condition. emergency services, andNeeded to evaluate or stabilize an emergency the same condition. medical condition. medical condition.
-In Network A medical emergency is when you, or any other prudent layperson with an average knowledge of 10% coinsurance for emergency health and medicine, believe that you have medical services in an emergency room symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant Benefit does not apply to your woman, loss of an unborn child), loss of a limb, or combined deductible loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical Out of Network condition that is quickly getting worse.
-Out of Network Cost-sharing for necessary emergency services 10% coinsurance for emergency furnished out-of-network is the same as for such services in an emergency room services furnished in-network. .
-Benefit does not apply to your You are covered for emergency care worldwide.
-If combined deductible you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the Worldwide Coverage: 20% services rendered upfront.
-You must submit to coinsurance for emergency services Humana for reimbursement; for more information outside of the U.S. and its territories after a \$100 deductible.
-Benefit is please see Chapter 5.
-We may not reimburse you for all out of pocket expenses.
-This is because our contracted limited to \$25,000 each plan year or out-of-pocket expenses.
-This is because our contracted rates may be lower than provider rates outside of the 60 consecutive days, whichever is U.S. and its territories.
-You are responsible for any reached first.
-Benefit does not apply costs exceeding our contracted rates as well as any to your combined deductible or your annliable member aget shore combined out-of-nocket maximum applicable member cost-share.
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: In Network Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. \$0 copayment for emergency services in an emergency room Out of Network A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to \$0 copayment for emergency services in an emergency room prevent loss of life (and, if you are a pregnant Worldwide Coverage: 20% woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. coinsurance for emergency services outside of the U.S. and its territories after a \$100 deductible.
+Benefit is limited to \$25,000 each plan year or 60 consecutive days, whichever is Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. reached first.
+Benefit does not apply to your combined out-of-pocket maximum.
+You are covered for emergency care worldwide.
+If you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
+You must submit to Humana for reimbursement; for more information please see Chapter 5.
+We may not reimburse you for all out-of-pocket expenses.
+This is because our contracted rates may be lower than provider rates outside of the U.S. and its territories.
+You are responsible for any costs exceeding our contracted rates as well as any applicable member cost-share.